kenkit/ogre/README.md

 The following cmake script will download and install the latest ogre from this repo.
 You must make sure you have set your OGRE_HOME Enviroment variable to your preffered instalation location.
 This script will automatically set OGRE_DIR and SDL2_DIR so that cmake can find them easily.
-All you have to do is copy this code to your cmakelists.txt prefferable at the top before calling findogre(...) als make sure you have 7z installed.
+All you have to do is copy this code to your cmakelists.txt prefferable at the top before calling findogre(...) also make sure you have 7z installed.

 ```
 #----------------------------------------------------------------------